uhppoted/uhppoted-app-db/README.md

 | Hermione Grainger | 10058404   | 82953 | 2023-01-01 | 2023-12-31 | 1         | 1          | 0          | 0         | 0         | 0       | 1       | 29       |
 | Crookshanks       | 10058405   | 1397  | 2023-01-01 | 2023-12-31 | 0         | 1          | 0          | 0         | 0         | 1       | 0       | 1        |

+### DSN

+The `uhppoted-app-db` commands require a DSN command line argument to specify the database connection.

+1. For sqlite3, this takes the form `sqlite3://<filepath>`, where the file path is the path to the sqlite3 database file. e.g. sqlite3://../db/ACL.db

+2. For Microsoft SQL Server, DSN is any DSN accepted by the Microsoft SQL Server driver, as specified in the official [documentation](https://pkg.go.dev/github.com/microsoft/go-mssqldb).
+Typically a SQL Server DSN takes the form `sqlserver://<uid>:<password>@<host>?database=<database>`. e.g. sqlserver://sa:UBxNxrQiKWsjncow7mMx@localhost?database=uhppoted

 ### `load-acl`